 Namecheap vs GoDaddy Conclusion

-As a customer I prefer Namecheap overall.
-Better prices on domain names, email hosting and web hosting.
-GoDaddy however is much better with regards to their website builder, reseller program and their hosting is generally a bit better for ecommerce websites (for blog they are equal).
+GoDaddy is better with regards to their website builder, reseller program and their hosting is generally a bit better for ecommerce websites (for blogs they are equal).